clinte14/GeneCoOccurrence/README.md

 </pre>
 * `-i <Input File>`<br>
   *Required*<br>
-  BLAST results of your genes of interest (saved as a single .xml file, which is an available output format via BLAST on www.ncbi.nlm.nih.gov)
+  BLAST results of your genes of interest (saved as a single .xml file, which is an available output format for BLAST on NCBI website and stand-alone command line tool).

 * `-o <Output Directory>`<br>
   *Optional: If not provided defaults to current working directory*<br>